UROP Mini-grant Program

 - notify the UROP staff of any publication or conference presentation that is associated with your research project; and

 - all non-perishable materials that are purchased with a UROP Mini-grant must remain with the University lab/facility that the research project is associated with after the completion of the project.
 If no University lab/facility is affiliated with the project, all non-perishable materials remain the property of the Undergraduate Research Opportunity Program and must be returned after the completion of the research project.

 How to Apply

 Make sure that you meet all of the eligibility criteria outlined above before proceeding.

 - Determine whether your research project requires UO IRB Approval.
-If it does, you must submit to the UO IRB and receive approval before you can receive a Mini-grant.
+If it does, you must submit to the UO IRB by the time you submit your application.

 - OPTIONAL: Schedule a meeting with UROP (email@example.com) to discuss your project proposal, receive feedback, and ask questions you have about the program.